ItJustWorksTM/libSMCE/client/README.md

 Like SMCE, this sample program requires a C++20 toolchain (for `<span>` mostly).

+**IMPORTANT**
+As is, SMCE_Client is not guaranteed to work on Windows machines!
+Due to a bug that causes the running sketch to crash when sending or reciving messages on uart.

 ## Build instructions
-To beable to build, the enviroment variable SMCE_ROOT needs to point to a current installed release.
+To be able to build SMCE_client, the enviroment variable SMCE_ROOT needs to point to a current installed release of libSMCE.
 These can be found under releases on git.
-Or be build directly from the source code with the commands below.
+Or it can be build directly from the source code with the commands below.
 These should be ran in the libSMCE folder.
 ```shell
 cmake -S . -B build/